-When placed on its shortest setting, the Remington B5 does a good job of slicing whiskers down to a fairly even and trendy perma-stubble, but the large comb does make it difficult to reach tricky spots, like those on neck or just underneath the jaw.
+When placed on its shortest setting, the Remington B5 does a good job of slicing whiskers down to a fairly even and trendy perma-stubble, but the large comb does make it difficult to reach tricky spots, like those on the neck or just underneath the jaw.

 Instead, I found myself removing the comb entirely to get a nice, even clean shave but totally understand this won't be to everyone’s tastes.
-Weirdly, the comb works at its most efficient in the mid-range, at around 8-10mm, otherwise it’s a case of going over the same area quite a few times to get a nice even result.
+Weirdly, the comb works at its most efficient in the mid-range, at around 8-10mm, otherwise, it’s a case of going over the same area quite a few times to get a nice even result.
 The plastic/rubber coated jog wheel is very easy to use, though, even with wet hands.

 The blades are sharp and there is no uncomfortable nicking or snagging, although I’d be hesitant to use it on any particularly delicate areas, because it’s large and not massively accurate.
 It’s also a noisy blighter and it vibrates a lot during use, so you wouldn't want to risk a slip-up around the family jewels.
 But then it costs £30, so what do you expect?

-When stood next to the Philips BT9000 Prestige model, the Remington looks and feels very cheap, but then it is a much cheaper model.
+When standing next to the Philips BT9000 Prestige model, the Remington looks and feels very cheap, but then it is a much cheaper model.
 The downside of this cost-cutting is that it’s also quite bulky and, as previously mentioned, gets a bit annoying to use in tricky or awkward areas.

 Rinsing the blades is also a bit of a chore, as the plastic unit that clips into the motor is fiddly and requires a precise hand to get back on without tumbling to the bathroom floor or being flung out of the window in a fit of rage.